IceCon is a science fiction, fantasy and horror – also known as speculative fiction – fan convention held in Reykjavik every other year since 2016.

 In 2016, an international SF convention was held in Iðnó in Reykjavik, called IceCon 2016, where various aspects of the genre were discussed.
 These included the ways in which contemporary issues are reflected in stories written today, as well as a special focus on Nordic traditions within the genre.
 The convention was well received, and we were extremely happy with the outcome.
 With wind in our sails, a second IceCon was held in 2018, working with the same format, which was also a success.
 Non-Icelandic guests of honour at the conventions were US Hugo award winners Elizabeth Bear and Naomi Novik, and Swedish Crawford award winner Karin Tidbeck.

-We are now planning the third SF fan convention in Reykjavik early November 2020, and one of our guests of honour is the newly announced Hugo prize winner, Mary Robinette Kowal.
+We are now planning the third SF fan convention in Reykjavik early November 2021 – originally scheduled for November 2020 – and one of our guests of honour is the newly announced Hugo prize winner, Mary Robinette Kowal.
 Having her over here is a great honour.
 It is the hope of authors and readers of SF in Iceland that IceCon will continue, as it strengthens the field of Icelandic speculative fiction, both for authors and readers, and encourages Icelandic SF authors to continue writing.